glpaparelli/competitive-programming/notes/cp-notes.md

 ![[Pasted image 20240116094255.png | center | 600]]

-**Let's analyze the complexity of the solution using this ordering** It is sufficient to count the number of times we move the indexes `cur_l` and `cur_r`.
+**Let's analyze the complexity of the solution using this ordering** It is sufficient to count the number of times we move the indexes `old_l` and `old_r`.
 This is because both `add` and `remove` take constant time, and thus **the time complexity is proportional to the overall number of moves of these two indexes.**

 **Let's concentrate on a specific bucket.**
-As we process the queries in ascending order of their right endpoints, the index `cur_r` moves a total of at most $n$ times ($n$ times if all the queries are in this bucket)
+As we process the queries in ascending order of their right endpoints, the index `old_r` moves a total of at most $n$ times ($n$ times if all the queries are in this bucket)
-On the other hand, the index `cur_l` can both increase and decrease but it is limited within the bucket, and thus it cannot move more than $\sqrt n$ times per query.
+On the other hand, the index `old_l` can both increase and decrease but it is limited within the bucket, and thus it cannot move more than $\sqrt n$ times per query.
 Thus, for a bucket with $b$ queries, the overall time to process its queries is $\Theta(b\sqrt n + n)$.

 Summing up over all buckets the time complexity is $\Theta(q\sqrt n + n\sqrt n)$, aka $\Theta((n+q)\sqrt n))$